k4rriL/online_game_store/README.md

 #### Authentication
 In addition to Facebook login, the user can also register a account directly to the site.
 The use of Django Auth features should guarantee the robustness of the system.
+Since we have implemented the email verification and the other features well, we would like to get the maximum points.

 #### Quality of work: